emrahsifoglu/a-simple-customer-register-application/Readme.md

 Each grid uses custom JavaScripts.
 They are not like a web component for now.

 login.js an admin.js are the main scripts files.
-Customer's grid script is also in admin.js.
+Main grid script is also in admin.js.